OctopusDeploy/docs/docs/infrastructure/deployment-targets/linux/tentacle/index.md

 ## Downloads

-So far there is a .deb package for use with `apt-get` on Debian distributions, an .rpm package for use with `yum` on Fedora distributions, and a .tar.gz archive for manual installations.
+So far there is a .deb package for use with `apt-get` on Debian distributions, an .rpm package for use with `yum` on CentOS/Fedora/Redhat distributions, and a .tar.gz archive for manual installations.
 The packages are available from:

 - apt.octopus.com
 - rpm.octopus.com